Last reviewed: July 2, 2026

 Clinical trials evaluated tirzepatide up to 15 mg weekly.
 Most patients achieve maximum weight loss benefits at 10–15 mg weekly, and further increases rarely produce additional results.
 Your provider will help identify your optimal dose—the point where you lose weight steadily, tolerate the medication well, and feel satisfied with your appetite control and energy levels.

 Yes.
-The Precision Peptide Genetic Test ($99 add-on after your first month) analyzes 14 metabolic pathways and 49 peptides, including GLP1R and GIPR variants linked to tirzepatide sensitivity.
+The Precision Peptide Genetic Test ($298) analyzes 14 metabolic pathways and 49 peptides, including GIPR variants linked to tirzepatide sensitivity.
 This test helps your provider anticipate whether you'll benefit from conservative or standard dose progression, reducing guesswork from your treatment plan.

 Will increasing my tirzepatide dose cost me more each month?

-No. PlexusDx compounded tirzepatide injections start at $249 monthly and remain flat across all dose levels.
+No. PlexusDx compounded tirzepatide injections are $289/mo month-to-month, or from $249/mo on the 6-month plan and remain flat across all dose levels.
 Your dose may need to go up.
 Your price won't.
 This transparent pricing ensures cost is never a barrier to optimizing your weight-loss therapy.

 Related Reading